Small Craft Workshop

 Use of Participants’ Boats

-Small Craft Workshop boats will be located at Australia Beach to be available for use by others at the boat owner’s discretion.
-Boats from the Mystic Seaport Boathouse will also be available at no charge for participants to use.
+Small Craft Workshop boats will be located at the beach at Armstrong Workshop (former Australia Beach) to be available for use by others at the boat owner’s discretion.
+Boats from the Mystic Seaport Museum Boathouse will also be available at no charge for participants to use.

 Demonstrations and Workshops

-Attendees are encouraged to help with the workshop, either by manning the booth at Australia Beach for a 2-hour period and/or giving a demonstration of some skill such as sail rigging, sculling, boat building, hardware making, etc. If you have a skill that you would like to demonstrate at the show, please volunteer.
+Attendees are encouraged to help with the workshop, either by manning the booth at the beach at Armstrong Workshop for a 2-hour period and/or giving a demonstration of some skill such as sail rigging, sculling, boat building, hardware making, etc. If you have a skill that you would like to demonstrate at the show, please volunteer.
 Demonstrations should last about an hour and will be held at 11 a.m., 1 p.m., and 3 p.m. each day.